-Information about project participants:
+Information about current and former project participants:

 Research interests: twentieth-century musical culture in Germany and North America; modernism; music and technology; critical theory; acoustic space.